imran-khani/realtime-emotion-detector/README.md

 - No video or image data is ever sent to any server
 - No personal data is collected or stored externally
 - Emotion history is stored only in your browser's memory
+- Webcam access is requested only when needed
+- All data is cleared when the session ends
+- No cookies or tracking mechanisms

 ## License